taddyorg/comic-website-template/README.md

 3. Run `npm install` to install the project dependencies.
 4. Run `npm start` to start the development server.
 5. Open your browser and navigate to `http://localhost:3000` to see the project running.

+## Project Structure

+The project is structured as follows:
+- `src/`: This is the source folder.
+All the source code is located.
+- `src/pages/`: This is the pages folder.
+All the main pages are located.
+- `src/components/`: This is the components folder.
+All the components that are used in pages are located here.
+- `src/styles/`: This is the styles folder.
+You can edit the font here or custom css here.